CaseyQWood/Buckets/README.md

 npm start
 ```

-You can then navigate to localhost:3000 to view the client side app.
-You can then navigate to localhost:3002 to view the server side api.
+You can then navigate to localhost:3000 to view the client side app and localhost:3002 to view the server side api.

 Reset schemas and seeds:
 ```bash